JamesHutchison/pytest-hot-reloading/README.md

 - This is early alpha
 - The jurigged library is not perfect and sometimes it gets in a bad state
 - Some libraries were not written with hot reloading in mind, and will not work without some changes.
+- Many systems have conservative inotify limits.
+Consider bumping this up if you see errors about hitting the inotify limit.
+  - Possible command to see current limit: `cat /proc/sys/fs/inotify/max_user_instances`
+  - `sudo sysctl fs.inotify.max_user_instances=4096` in the `postStartCommand` will for example, help with dev containers.
+Increase as needed.
+Consult with ChatGPT if you need assistance with your OS.
+  - Use the `PYTEST_DAEMON_WATCH_GLOBS` env variable when there are simply too many files.

 ## Notes
 - pytest-xdist will have its logic disabled, even if args are passed in to enable it